 - Employing students to lower education costs

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Alameda County and community colleges in California in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Alameda and community colleges in California in total.